chmieladr/capture-the-flag-solutions/EE_CTF_2024/encoded_message/solution.md

 ### 2. Understand how the program works
 It's really helpful to rename the variables to something that will give us a clear idea of what the program does.
 You can find the result in `encoder.c` file!

-However if you don't want to look at that file yet, here's a step-by-step explanation of the process:
+However, if you don't want to look at that file yet, here's a step-by-step explanation of the process:
 * reverse the string
 * calculate a transformation value based on the length
     * formula: `length % 12 * 0x2a2 / 0x11d + 0x113 & 0x1f`